-For HIPAA compliance, email containing personal health information, or PHI, must be encrypted.
-This is not a standard feature of Gmail or Google Apps for Work (now known as G Suite), but Google does offer email encryption for paid users of G Suite.
+For HIPAA compliance, email containing personal health information, or PHI, must be end-to-end encrypted.
+This is not a standard feature of Gmail or Google Workspace (formerly known as G Suite).
 Depending on your business’s individual requirements, there are a few other options available to find the sweet spot where Gmail functionality and HIPAA compliance intersect.

 Why HIPAA Compliant Gmail Matters